 Payment of the Host Institution’s Tuition

 Visiting students will receive a separate bill from the Host Institution and are responsible for paying the Host Institution’s education costs directly.
 Please be aware that loan funds are not released any sooner than three days before the Host Institution’s start date of the enrollment period.
 In most instances, the host institution will understand that payment of its tuition may be delayed, but visiting students will be responsible for making alternative arrangements to pay for travel costs, housing, and any tuition deposits required prior of the host institution’s start date.
 Once your aid is processed and your loans are disbursed to your Fordham tuition account, the Student Accounts Office will refund to you any loan funds borrowed to cover your host institution’s educationally related expenses.
 The most efficient way to receive your refund while you are away is to enroll in Direct Deposit which is available through the University Student Account Office.
-Your bank information can be submitted on my.fordham.edu by clicking on the Student Accounts Information.
+Your bank information can be submitted on the Fordham.edu by clicking on the Student Accounts Information.